Boyd Elder Skull Art Featured on Eagles’ Best-Selling Album in U.S. History

 Eagles: Their Greatest Hits, with cover art by Boyd Elder.

-Another four million record-buyers own “One of These Nights,” the first Eagles album to feature a Boyd Elder piece on the cover, out in 1975, according to the RIAA in 2001, the album’s most recent certification.
+Another four million-plus record-buyers own “One of These Nights,” the first Eagles album to feature a Boyd Elder art piece on the cover, out in 1975, according to the RIAA in 2001, the album’s most recent certification.

-Among contemporary American artists, Texas art aficionados, and musicians from coast to coast, however, Elder, now 74, is a living legend – a true artlaw who has spent a lifetime expressing his artistic vision with often flagrant disregard for convention.
-He’s not nicknamed “El Chingadero” (Tex-Mex Spanglish for “The Fucker”) for nothing.
+Among contemporary American artists, Texas art aficionados, and musicians, Elder, who died in October 2018 at age 74, was a true artlaw who spent a lifetime expressing his artistic vision with often flagrant disregard for convention.
+His friend and Chouinard classmate Rick Griffin didn’t nickname him “El Chingadero” (Tex-Mex Spanglish for “The Fucker”) for nothing.

-But to most people, including the 42+ million American fans who own his art without knowing it, Boyd Elder is the “most famous artist you have never heard of,” as writer Sterry Butcher put it in Texas Monthly’s February 2018 edition.
+But to most people, including the 44+ million American Eagles fans who own his art without knowing it, Boyd Elder remains the “most famous artist you have never heard of,” as writer Sterry Butcher put it in Texas Monthly’s February 2018 edition.

-Not for long.
-Elder and a few co-conspirators are finally now assembling a massive coffee-table art book collecting images of his most significant works plus the fascinating, often hair-raising stories of the man who created them, and the people who knew him best.
-Publication of “ARTLAW: Boyd Elder – The Most Famous Artist You’ve Never Heard Of” (working title) is projected in 2023.
+At the time of his death, Elder and a few co-conspirators were assembling a massive coffee-table art book collecting images of his most significant works plus the fascinating, often hair-raising stories of the man who created them, told in his own words and by the people who knew him best.

-“I’ve always been more interested in what’s ahead than what’s in the rear-view, and that’s still true,” Elder said in August 2018.
+“I’ve always been more interested in what’s ahead than what’s in the rear-view, and that’s still true,” Elder said in August 2018, less than two months before his death.
 “But my supporters have been after me for decades to put together a cross-section of my past works and get these wild tales told.
 Now’s the time.”
-He wasn’t kidding.

 Boyd Elder's 'One of These Nights' and Rick Griffin's turkey breast cap.
 Composite: Randy Nauert.